WebAssembly/binaryen/README.md

 wasm-opt and other tools receive (such as `-Os`).
 For optimal code size, you should both optimize and run a JavaScript minifier afterwards.

+Things to keep in mind with wasm2js's output:

+ * It is not possible to match WebAssemblty semantics 100% precisely with fast JavaScript code.
+For example, every load and store may trap, and to make JavaScript do the same we'd need to add checks everywhere, which would be large and slow.
+Instead, wasm2js assumes loads and stores do not trap, that int/float conversions do not trap, and so forth.
+There may also be slight differences in corner cases of conversions, like non-trapping float to int.

 ### asm2wasm

 Run